cosminadrianpopescu/vim-sql-workbench/README.md

 to your DBMS and in which you can use the omni completion (&lt;C-x&gt;&lt;C-o&gt;) to have intellisense autocompletion.

-In order to open a buffer, you have to call the command `SWSqlOpen`, `SWSqlOpenDirect` or `SWSqlConnectToServer`.
-You can see the parameters of each of the commands in the "Commands" chapter.
+You can connect an opened vim buffer to a server using the `SWSqlConnectToServer <port>` command.
+Or, you can open a buffer which will be directly connected to a server by specifying the path to the buffer after the port.
+For example `SWSqlConnectToServer 5000 /tmp/dbms.sql`

 Once in an sql buffer, you have several ways to execute commands against your
 DBMS: